 His career illustrates practical expertise in strategy formulation, leadership consulting, executive coaching, supervision skills, performance management, marketing, sales, process improvement, product development, training design & delivery and project management.
 In the role of Chief Operating Officer in two organizations, Tom provided oversight and coordination of teams focused on Human Resource management, Legal, Marketing, Purchasing, Finance, Pricing, Warehouse/Logistics and Customer Service.
 These skills and capabilities were developed at such blue chip companies as Prudential, Standard Register, Merrill Lynch, Bank of America and CNL.
 In addition, Tom has led a variety of consulting engagements around the globe with all sizes of companies and non-profit organizations.
 Notable career milestones include spearheading various departmental teams at Merrill Lynch Credit Corporation (resulting in their selection for the 1997 Malcolm Baldrige National Quality Award); top decile sales performance; and several community leadership awards.

-Tom received his Masters of Business Administration from the University of North Florida and his Bachelors of Science in Business Administration from Bloomsburg University.
+Tom received his Master of Business Administration from the University of North Florida and his Bachelors of Science in Business Administration from Bloomsburg University.
 He has extensive experience as an adjunct instructor with Cornell University, Penn State University, the Crummer School of Business – Rollins College and the University of Porto – Portugal.
 Tom shares the integration of theory with practical application to the world in which we operate.
 Community stewardship includes volunteer leadership roles with the Central Florida YMCA, Junior Achievement, Rotary International, Priority Associates, The Jobs Partnership of Florida and the International Community School.